simplesamlphp/simplesamlphp/CONTRIBUTING.md

 Good documentation is key to make things easier for our users!

 ## Community
-You don't feel capable of contributing with your code, but are using SimpleSAMLphp and can share your knowledge and experience?
+You do not feel capable of contributing with your code, but are using SimpleSAMLphp and can share your knowledge and experience?
 Please, do so!
 Join our [users mailing list](http://groups.google.com/group/simplesamlphp) and help other users when you can.
 Your experience might be valuable for many!